-- Sand Packing Hot-Slab Bending.
-It is an old hot bending process, but can still be found in many tube fabrications sites due to its flexibility.
-In sand packing bending, the tube is filled with fine sand and its ends are sealed.
-The sand-filled tube is heated in a furnace at a temperature exceeding 870° C. The hot pipe is then placed in a slab with pins set on it, and a mechanical force is applied to bend the tube around the pins.
-The sand packed in the hollow section of the tube maintains its original cross-section.
+Sand packing hot-slab bending is a flexible hot bending process that begins by filling a tube with a fine granular sand.
+The sand is packed tightly into the metal tubing with both of its ends sealed.
+The packed tube is heated in a furnace at a temperature exceeding 870° C. The heated pipe is then placed in a slab with pins set on it where mechanical force is applied to bend the tube around the pins.
+The packed sand assists in maintaining the bent shape.

 Application of lubricant is necessary before the insertion of the dies to reduce friction, prevent premature wear, and extend the life of the tooling.
 Lubricants are supplied as a paste or gel and have unique formulations for different tubing materials such as steel, aluminum, copper, and titanium.
 Areas for lubricant application are inside and outside of the tube, bending mandrels, contact point of wiper dies, and bending springs.
 More concentrated lubricant application is required for heavier duty bending (i.e. thicker walls and tight radii).
 After the bending operation, the remaining lubricant is cleaned on the surface of the tube and dies.

-- Tube bending is a fabrication process used to form tubes permanently.
+Tube bending is a mechanical deforming process used to permanently change the structure of a tube.
 The resulting bend of the bending operation is dependent on tooling, the geometry of the bend, tubing material, and lubrication.

 Tubing material experiences a combination of tensile and compressive forces during bending.